 In 2015, Carter began a pilot of an instructional coaching initiative to enhance teaching excellence at the Brown School.
 She has also co-trained more than 300 local field instructors in the Brown School's evidence-based practice model.

-Carter has 10 years of direct practice experience with adolescents, as well as program coordination and management experience in public school and healthcare settings.
-She provides performance management consulting services through EMD Consulting Group and is a trainer and curriculum writer for Wyman Center’s Teen Outreach Program as well as an executive board member for Youth Be Heard, a national non-profit that elevates youth voice through creative expression.
-She is a consultant on the Adolescent Faith and Flourishing project with Yale University’s Center for Faith and Culture and is an executive board member for Missouri’s Teen Pregnancy & Prevention Partnership.
+Carter has 10 years of direct practice experience with adolescents, as well as program coordination and management experience in public school and health care settings.
+She provides performance management consultation services through EMD Consulting Group.
+She is a trainer and curriculum writer for Wyman Center's Teen Outreach Program as well as an executive board member for Youth Be Heard, a national non-profit that elevates youth voice through creative expression.
+She is a past executive board member and current committee member for Missouri's Teen Pregnancy & Prevention Partnership.

-Carter is a sought-after facilitator for agency staff training on topics related to adolescent development, group work facilitation, logic models, the adult learner model and and professional team-building.
+Carter is a highly sought after facilitator for agency staff trainings on topics related to adolescent development, group work facilitation, logic models, the adult learner model and and professional team-building.

 Enter the ID of news stories you need